 Fantasia 2000 DVD Bonus Features:

 • Musicana – Walt’s Inspiration for a Sequel – A documentary revealing rarely-seen art created for Musicana, a late 1970’s project intended as a Fantasia sequel with a focus on exploring other cultures via their greatest musical compositions.
-Viewers are offered a look at the origins of pieces that were started by Walt, such as “The Emperor and the Nightingale” which was then taken over by a very young John Lasseter (now of Pixar).
-Musicana was stopped to begin production on Mickey’s Christmas Carol.
+Viewers are offered a look at the origins of pieces that were started by Walt, such as “The Emperor and the Nightingale” which was then taken over by a very young John Lasseter (now of Pixar

 Fantasia 2000 Blu-ray Bonus Features: